matteusbarbosa/lavender/readme.md

 Seed the entities with sample data:

-    php artisan db:seed
+    php artisan entity:seed

-### Project summary:

-Lavender makes e-commerce easy.
-While Laravel provides a clean and simple framework to build database objects, handle routing, and organize our views, Lavender goes a step further with entities, workflows, scopes, and themes.
-What makes an e-commerce site unique from a developer's perspective can be split into three categories:

 ####1.
 Themes

-Laravel gives us blade templates to organize our views, view-models called 'composers' for exposing logic into our views, and easy routing with very skinny controllers.
 We improved the routing experience by switching to a 'routes.php' config file available to each module.
-The routes are then merged into a global route collection.
-Templating is also easier with view injection via the 'layout.php' config file.
+The routes are then merged from all modules into a global route collection allowing for rewrites.
+Adding content to arbitrary templates is now possible via the 'layout.php' config file.
 And lastly assigning composers to views is even easier with the 'composers.php' config file.

+Theme directories:
+  app/views/{THEME}/layouts:  master layouts which define available sections and skeleton html app/views/{THEME}/page:     page layouts used as top-level layout for routing (ie. home page, login page) app/views/{THEME}/block:    content templates which are injected into page layouts app/views/{THEME}/errors:   error pages like 404 app/views/{THEME}/emails:   email templates

 ####2.
 Entities